Scutellastra flexuosa

 Scutellastra flexuosa is a species of sea snail, a true limpet, a marine gastropod mollusc in the family Patellidae, one of the families of true limpets.
+They are historically found in the Pacific and Indian Oceans.

 Description

 The length of the shell attains 25.4 mm.
+It is octagonal to circular or elongate-ovate, with a central apex containing 8 or 9 radial folds.
+The shell is sculptured with many spinose cords.

 Distribution

 This marine species occurs off Mauritius and Vanikoro (Solomon Island).